chetmurthy/sandbox-public/jcf/bcr.md

    Beyond these two phenomena, the code is generally longer, which is also unfortunate.

-3. In the same vein, these three constructions allow us to **simplify control-flow, keeping it as linear as possible**.
+3. In the same vein, these three constructs allow us to **simplify control-flow, keeping it as linear as possible**.
 For example a `return` can allow us to avoid a superfluous `else`: